Board-Certified Plastic Surgeon Chief Director of Ahnsungmin Plastic Surgery

-Rather than pursuing exaggerated aesthetic changes, Dr. Ahn emphasizes restraint, anatomical accuracy, and long-term stability in every procedure.
+Rather than pursuing exaggerated aesthetic changes, Dr. Ahn approaches eyelid surgery with restraint, anatomical accuracy, and a long-term perspective designed to reduce the risk of repeated revision surgery.

 Education and Training